wso2/docs-is/en/docs/guides/identity-lifecycles/self-registration-workflow.md

         ![self-signup-required-claim-config](../../../assets/img/guides/self-signup-required-claim-config.png)

-4. Once the user has registered, user will receive a confirmation mail.
+4. Once the user has registered, they will receive a confirmation mail.

 5. Click **Confirm Registration** in the email or copy the link in the email to your browser to confirm the account.